uabdirasul/easy-fitness-tracker/README.md

 ## Project Structure

-- `index.html` - Main HTML file for the NFT marketplace
+- `index.html` - Main HTML file for the Easy Fitness Tracking Landing Page
 - `styles/style.css` - CSS styles for the project
 - `scripts/main.js` - JavaScript for interactive elements
 - `fonts` - Web fonts used in the project
-- `images` - Image assets for the marketplace
+- `images` - Image assets for the website

 ## Browser Support